 Applicants or employees testing positive will be given the opportunity to discuss with the MRO any legitimate explanation for the positive test result.
 If the MRO determines that there is a legitimate medical explanation for the confirmed positive test result, the MRO will report the test result to TLCO as negative.
-If the MRO determines that there are no legitimate explanations for the confirmed positive test result, the RO determines for the confirmed positive test result to TLCO.
+If the MRO determines that there are no legitimate explanations for the confirmed positive test result, the results will be verified by the MRO.